acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/third-party-modules.md

 Eventually we expect the availability of a rich set of third party modules will be one of the most valuable aspects of the SDK.
-Right now they're a great way to use features not supported by the core APIs without the complexity of using the low-level APIs, but our support for third party modules is still fairly immature.
+Right now they're a great way to use features not supported by the supported APIs without the complexity of using the low-level APIs, but our support for third party modules is still fairly immature.